 Inevitably, there will be scenarios where you have to exclude churn.
 These are reasons that are out of your hands, and no one could be held responsible.
 For instance, the customer is no longer in the business.

 Another type of churn that comes under this category is involuntary churn.
-This is when a customer subscription gets cancelled due to payment failures.
+This is when a customer subscription gets canceled due to payment failures.
 Here’s why it can happen:

 - The card is expired